 - To learn more about Predatory Offender registration in Minnesota, visit the Bureau of Criminal Apprehension's Predatory Offender Registry.

-For more information, please contact Richfield Police Department Crime Prevention Specialist at 612-861-9875
+If you have questions, please contact Richfield Police Department Crime Prevention Specialist at 612-861-9845